BestTimesToVisit.com Logo

 food

-Indulge in Honduras' unofficial national dish, the baleada, a folded flour tortilla filled with refried beans, cheese, and often scrambled eggs or meat.
-Seek out a bustling 'comedor' (small eatery) in any town for an authentic and incredibly affordable taste of local life; ask for 'con todo' for the works.
+Indulge in Honduras' national dish, the baleada, a delicious flour tortilla filled with beans, cheese, and your choice of toppings.
+Seek out a humble 'comedor' (small eatery) away from tourist hubs for the most authentic and flavorful experience, often served with a side of potent Honduran coffee.

 Discover the Garifuna Culture in Livingston